Almarch/tamaR/README.md

 guizmo$start()
 ```

-And it can be loaded just as well:
+And it can be loaded as well:

 ```r
 guizmo$stop()